Pawel1894/DevScribe/README.md

 Created using next.js framework with newest app router.

 I'll update this description when project will be in more advanced stage.

+IF postgres auth is failing, make sure your pc is not running postgres on the same port as docker already!